 4G/LTE can be found in most cities with all providers, including the MVNOs.
 Pelephone is the only provider that does not have a 2G network anymore.
 For data usage, 2G speeds are too slow, so it is nothing to worry about (unless you have an old phone.
 Then you should not go with Pelephone).

-What SIM card should you buy when visiting Israel?
 If you want to buy a SIM card in Israel, I would recommend going with either HOT Mobile, 012 mobile, Pelephone, or Rami Levy Mobile because they offer a high amount of data for low rates while providing good coverage.
 Finding SIM cards from Pelephone and Rami Levi Mobile will be easier than finding the other ones, but they are all cheap.

 Unlike most Middle Eastern countries, you do not have to register your passport details when buying an Israeli SIM card, which is neat.
 The SIM cards of Cellcom, Partner, and Pelephone can be found in many stores, including official stores, authorized dealers, and kiosks.
 It may be harder to find SIM cards of the MVNOs, though, but it is possible.